-Through those conversations I compiled a list of things I want to remember when broadcasting, whether it be studio or a live game.
+Through those conversations I compiled a list of things I want to remember when broadcasting, whether it be studio work or a live game.
 I read this list a few times a year and still add to it if something grabs me that is worth adding.
 Some of these conclusions I drew on my own and some of them were tips I picked up from others.
 My list is below with some additional notes for any aspiring broadcaster.
 This is who I want to be when I am on the job.

 - Be prepared.
 Do your research.

 - Seems simple but you would be surprised how many analysts think they can just “show and go.”
 Prep mattered as a player and it matters as a broadcaster.
-It’s easy to spot who isn’t prepared and it often makes for a bad listen.
+It’s easy to spot who isn’t prepared and that often makes for a bad listen.

 - Be physically ready, sleep and eat well.

-- Sounds trivial but it matters.
+- Sounds trivial but it is not.
 Much like in your playing days physical condition matters.
 David Wells threw a perfect game hung over.
 I couldn’t call a perfect game very well hungover.
 If you can’t bring the energy when it matters most your audience will know it and they’ll be disappointed.

 - Nobody likes to listen to a know-it-all in the booth.
 Yes, you’re the “expert” and your observations and opinions should carry more weight than the average fan.
 That doesn’t mean you should sound like you think you’re smartest guy in the room.
 Humility goes a long way and I think plays well when you combine it with your expert opinion.